Non-Parametric Temporal Adaptation for Social Media Topic Classification: Experimental Setup

 \subsection{KNN Implementation Details}

-\paragraph{Encoder.} We explore multiple choices to obtain the tweet encodings for dense retrieval, and we found that the encodings from the BART classifier (the last hidden state that is fed to the classifier head) provides the best validation performance, and thus we use it in our main results, and we ablate the choice of the encoder model and $K$ in the Results Section.
-The BART we use is fine-tuned on the hashtag classification task for time bucket $1$'s data, but we use this same encoder for encoding \textit{every} time bucket.
-In other words, we \textit{do not} fine-tune a separate encoder for each time bucket.
+\paragraph{Encoder.} We explore multiple encoder choices for obtaining tweet encodings for dense retrieval, finding that the encodings from the BART classifier (the last hidden state that is fed to the classifier head) provides the best validation performance.
+In this setup, BART is fine-tuned on the hashtag classification task for time bucket $1$'s data and is used for encoding \textit{every} time bucket.
+That is, we \textit{do not} fine-tune a separate encoder for each time bucket.
+We use this method in our main results, and describe other encoder variants and their results in Section~\ref{sec:res}.

-\paragraph{Datastore.} We encode all the Tweets into a float32 Numpy memory map for keys.
-The dimension of the keys memory map is $N\times E$, where $N$ is the number of Tweets in the training set.
-Given how we unroll Tweets (cf. Datastore Section), $N\geq |D|$, $|D|$ is the number of unique Tweets in the dataset (size of the dataset). $E$ is the dimension of the encoded vector, $1024$ in our case with the classifier encoder.
+\paragraph{Datastore.} We encode all the tweets into a float32 Numpy memory map for keys.
+The dimension of the keys memory map is $N\times E$, where $N$ is the number of tweets in the training set.
+Given how we unroll tweets (cf. Section~\ref{sec:datastore}), $N\geq |D|$, $|D|$ is the number of unique tweets in the dataset (size of the dataset). $E$ is the dimension of the encoded vector, $1024$ in our case with the classifier encoder.
 We also construct an unsigned int16 memory map for the hashtags, named values.
-We encode the hashtags by feeding them to the BART tokenizer and using the token ids (we do not embed the tags, we only tokenize and encode them using BART's vocabulary) which has dimension $N\times V$, where $V$ is the length of the hashtag in tokens and is set at the upper bound $280$, since a Tweet is maximum $280$ characters long, and each token is at least a single character.
+We encode the hashtags by feeding them to the BART tokenizer and using the token ids (we do not embed the tags, we only tokenize and encode them using BART's vocabulary) which has dimension $N\times V$, where $V$ is the length of the hashtag in tokens and is set at the upper bound $280$, since a tweet is maximum $280$ characters long, and each token is at least a single character.
 We add padding to the hashtags that are shorter than $280$ tokens.

 We use the \texttt{IndexFlatIP} quantizer along with $L2$ distance as the FAISS metric.
 We also set the number of keys that are added at a time to be $500k$.
 For retrieval, we use their \texttt{search} function as well, which retrieves the nearest $K$ neighbors but using the approximate (quantized) distances which means the retrieval and order is not exact.
 We also experimented with Cosine distance and found it to under-perform compared to L2 in our case.